gamma-opt/oip-notes/course/part1/5-symbolic_formulations.md

 println("Production amount (variables p)") display(df_p)
 ```
+% &nbsp; is non-breaking space

-The maximum profit is €107842, with the above distribution plan.
+The maximum profit is €107&nbsp;843, with the above distribution plan.

 In this small problem, we had 12 decision variables (one for each plant-city combination) as well as a non-negativity constraint for each of the variables, 3 constraints to ensure supply is not exceeded, and 4 constraints to ensure demand is met, for a total of 19 constraints.
 However, with symbolic formulation, we can immediately handle much larger models.